FNAGHAV/Heart-Attack-Analysis-and-Prediction/README.md

 A.4 Machine Learning Models

-The website was created to present the results of the analysis and the performance of the machine learning models, and to provide an input section for receiving user inputs.
+The website was created to present the results of the analysis and the performance of the machine learning models.

 # Technical Details